home-assistant/home-assistant.io/source/_components/sensor.buienradar.markdown

   required: false
   type: string
 latitude:
-  description: Latitude to use for selection of data source location.
-Longitude and latitude will be taken from Home Assistant configuration, but can be overridden/changed in this component to select a different location for buienradar.nl.
+  description: "Latitude to use for selection of data source location.
+Longitude and latitude will be taken from Home Assistant configuration, but can be overridden/changed in this component to select a different location for buienradar.nl."
   required: false
   type: float
 longitude:
-  description: Longitude to use for selection of data source location.
-Longitude and latitude will be taken from Home Assistant configuration, but can be overridden/changed in this component to select a different location for buienradar.nl.
+  description: "Longitude to use for selection of data source location.
+Longitude and latitude will be taken from Home Assistant configuration, but can be overridden/changed in this component to select a different location for buienradar.nl."
   required: false
   type: float
 timeframe: